hassanzohdy/mongez-react-form/README.md

 ## Change Log

+- 1.5.20 (06 Nov 2022)
+  - Added `formControl.element` to get the form control element.
+  - Added `formControl.isChecked` to check if the form control is checked or not.
+  - Added `formControl.blur` to blur the form control.
+  - Added `formControl.isHidden` to check if the form control is hidden or not.
 - 1.5.12 (17 Aug 2022)
   - Added `checkIfIsValid` method to form interface
 - 1.5.11 (17 Aug 2022)